table of contents

 A successful call to getentropy() always provides the requested number of bytes of entropy.

 On success, this function returns zero.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

 The getentropy() function is implemented using getrandom(2).

-Whereas the glibc wrapper makes getrandom(2) a cancellation point, getentropy() is not a cancellation point.
+Whereas the glibc wrapper makes getrandom(2) a cancelation point, getentropy() is not a cancelation point.

 getentropy() is also declared in <sys/random.h>.
 (No feature test macro need be defined to obtain the declaration from that header file.)